josephwan21/Assignment-1-FED-/README.md

 What the company caters for

 - The company itself showcases its products, providing information about the team, and offering a section where users can contact us in case of any inquiries.

+<h3><strong>User Story</strong></h3>

+- As a user I would want to find out more on the latest virtual reality games offered by the company so I know what are the various types of amazing VR games I could play.

+- As a mobile user, I want the website to be responsive and easy to navigate on my device so that I can access parts of the website even when I'm on the go.

+- As a customer when inquiries in mind, I would like to be able to easily find the Contact Us section so that I can reach out to the company for support or any further inquiries.

+<h3><strong>Wireframes</strong></h3>

 Wireframes are included in the project as well, do look forward to it!